-The Seattle Tutoring Coalition sponsors and organizes five tutor training events per year
+The Seattle Tutoring Coalition sponsors and organizes several tutor training events each year

 Refresh your skills to make a greater impact on your students!